Single Premium Life Insurance

-This is, without a doubt, the biggest advantage of buying a single premium life insurance policy.
-With a regular permanent life insurance policy, the cash value growth rate is gradual, as only a portion of your premium payments are allocated to the cash value component.
+This is, without a doubt, the biggest advantage of buying a single premium policy.
+With a regular permanent policy, the cash value growth rate is gradual, as only a portion of your premium payments are allocated to the cash value component.

-With a single premium life insurance policy, the cash value growth rate is much higher, as a large amount is allocated to the cash value component right at the start of the policy’s term.
+With a single premium plan, the cash value growth rate is much higher, as a large amount is allocated to the cash value component right at the start of the policy’s term.

 For instance, let us assume that you pay $5,000 per year for a whole life policy.
 If 60% of your premium is allocated to the policy’s cash value and if the interest rate set by your insurer is 3.5%, the cash value of your policy will grow by $105 every year.

-Now, let us assume you buy a single premium life insurance policy for $50,000.
+Now, let us assume you buy a single premium plan for $50,000.
 If 60% of your premium is allocated to the cash value and if the interest rate set by the insurer is 3.5%, the cash value of your policy will grow by $1,050 every year.

-This is one of the reasons why people who are in need of a reliable source of income in their post-retirement life tend to buy single premium life insurance policies.
+This is one of the reasons why people who are in need of a reliable source of income in their post-retirement life tend to buy single premium policies.